bgoonz/docs-collection/github/developers/webhooks-and-events/index.md

 ---
 title: Webhooks and events
-intro: 'You can set up, test, and secure webhooks so your integrations can subscribe and react to events on {% data variables.product.prodname_dotcom %}.'
+intro: "You can set up, test, and secure webhooks so your integrations can subscribe and react to events on {% data variables.product.prodname_dotcom %}."
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Webhooks
   - Events